nopnop2002/esp-idf-parallel-tft/README.md

 When using GPIO Parallel Interface or REGISTER Parallel Interface, you can enable 4-line resistance touch screen using menuconfig.

 ESP-IDF cannot provide both digital output and analog input at the same time using a single gpio.
-Two GPIOs are required to perform digital output and analog input.
+Two GPIOs are required for simultaneous digital output and analog input.
 (X-) and ESP32 are connected by two wires.
 (Y+) and ESP32 are connected by two wires.